Skip to main content

 • Donor-pressure language from the September 8 WhatsApp chat later released by Candace Owens and confirmed in part by TPUSA — e.g., leaving the "pro-Israel cause" because of donor bullying (Vox; Jerusalem Post).

-• Fear-for-life variants — "they will kill me" / "I think they're going to kill me" — reported through Owens and entertainment desks but not publicly screenshot-verified as of compiled research notes.
+• Fear-for-life variants — "they will kill me" (KM-08) / "I think they're going to kill me" (KM-09) — reported through Owens and entertainment desks but not publicly screenshot-verified to date.

 Mainstream political desks tended to label these as alleged unless tied to Kolvet's limited confirmation.
 Alternative media often presented them as motive proof (Mainstream vs Alternative Media).